Captain America: Civil War: Cast

 A former electrical engineer turned petty criminal allied with Rogers; he acquired a suit that allows him to shrink or grow in scale while also increasing in strength.
-Rudd's suit "is streamlined and more high-tech" than the one seen in Ant-Man.
+Rudd's suit "is streamlined and more high-tech" than the one seen in the film Ant-Man (2015).
 Ant-Man director Peyton Reed had discussed the character and the way that the Ant-Man production had shot certain sequences with the Russo brothers, saying, "As we were doing [Ant-Man] and we were in post and they were getting ready to head out to Atlanta to do Civil War, we had a lot of conversations ...
 It's important because there's this continuity that has to happen in this universe."
 On the decision to have Lang grow in size to become Giant-Man in the airport battle, Feige said, "It was just a great idea to turn the tide of the battle in a huge, shocking, unexpected way.
 We have a lot of ideas for [Ant-Man and the Wasp], none of which are contingent upon revealing Giant-Man, so we thought this would be the fun, unbelievable unexpected way to do that."
 Anthony Russo added that the transformation was the continuation of Lang's character arc from Ant-Man, saying "He's just really impressed with Captain America, he just wants to deliver and he figures out a way to deliver where he might actually tear himself in half but he's willing to do it and it works."